OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I finally launched Harthio and immediately thought of you.

-It's a platform where founders can connect with other founders who've been through the same struggles.
+It's a complete support platform for founders:

+🤝 Connect with founders who've been through it
+🤖 24/7 AI companion for those 2am stress moments
+📊 Track your startup journey & mental health
+📈 Monitor burnout signals with custom trackers
+✅ Daily check-ins to stay on top of your wellness

 I know how isolating founder life can be - the stress, the uncertainty, the "am I crazy?" moments.

+Whether you need someone to talk to, AI support when you can't sleep, or tools to track your mental health - Harthio has you covered.

 Would you try it and let me know what you think?